Posted on 31/03/2015 by Phillip Island Nature Parks

 The annual short-tailed shearwater migration is anticipated to begin late April and Phillip Island Nature Parks is seeking community support to ensure the safe passage of the birds.

-“We expect the shearwater chicks will depart sometime between April 21 and May 7,” said Mr Burgan, coordinator of Phillip Island Nature Parks’ Shearwater Rescue Patrol.
+“We expect the shearwater chicks will depart sometime between April 18 and May 10,” said Jodi Bellett, wildlife rescue and rehabilitation officer at Phillip Island Nature Parks.

 “During that time birds may be on roads as they learn to fly.
 We urge drivers to take care.”

 The birds are known to flock to the San Remo bridge lights.
 As in past years, the bridge lights will be switched off for a few nights around April 25 during the peak of departure.
 Signs will be placed at either end to warn drivers of the changed traffic conditions.

 “We thank SP AusNet, Vic Roads and Bass Coast Shire Council for their assistance in ensuring the safe migration of the birds from Phillip Island.”